Mending the Circle

 OUR NATIVE COMMUNITY SUPPORTED AGRICULTURE (CSA) WORK

-Fresh, organic produce and native foods delivered each month by youth interns to local Native youth groups, health and cultural centers, and families in the Bay Area.
+Fresh, organic produce and native foods delivered each month to local Native youth groups, health and cultural centers, and families in the Bay Area.
 Through our Native CSA Intern Program, youth learn about the intricacies of native and organic foods, organic farming, and bring their knowledge to community members while delivering fresh produce from the farm to urban site locations.

 NATIVE SEED LIBRARY

-We are creating a management system to store and protect native heirloom seeds that are increasingly rare and endangered.
+We are creating a management system to store and protect Native heirloom seeds that are increasingly rare and endangered.
 Seeds are the true wealth of sustainable agriculture and Native American plant-based foods.
 We currently have seeds to share — get in touch if you are in need!

 SLOW FOOD TURTLE ISLAND ASSOCIATION